Writing Your Statement of Purpose

 - Information on your undergraduate study and any research experiences and how they fit with the program you are applying to

-- Skills you have learned from academic, lab or research experiences
+- Skills you have learned from academic, lab, or research experiences

 - Professional goals

-Essential SOP Writing Tips
+Essential Writing Tips for your Statement of Purpose

 - Follow instructions carefully – some programs have specific items they want you to address in the essay.

 - Look on the web for information about departments you’re interested in, including professors and their research.
 Are there professors whose research interests parallel yours?
 If so, indicate this.
 Check the specific program.
 Again, some require you to name a professor or professors with whom you would like to work.